uf-mil/mil/docs/software/gazebo_guide.md

 #### Menus (File, Edit, Camera, View, Window, Help)

 Most Linux apps have menus.
+These menus are usually tabs (file, edit, ...) at the top left of an application.
 If you don't see it move your cursor to the top of the application window and the menus should appear.
-Below describes the features of each menu.
+Below describes the features of each menu that Gazebo has.

 ![Gazebo Menus](/software/Gazebo/Menus.png)